hruan/ServiceBusQueuesLab/readme.md

     }

-Additionally, each message header also contains the name of another queue entity to which the game results are to be sent.
+Additionally, each message header also contains the name of another queue entity to which the game statistics are to be sent.

 The service needs to accomplish the following steps:

 - Receive messages from the queue
 - Extract the game data from the message body
 - Determine the outcome, as well as some other statistics of the game
-- Reply to the queue entity in the message header with the game statistics
+- Reply to the queue entity, retrieved from the message header, with the game statistics

 ## Get started